Course 144 Supplemental Material

 for Linux, Android (almost but not quite identical),

-UNIX, Mac OS X, Windows, and Cisco IOS.
+UNIX, macOS, Windows, and Cisco IOS.

 Cable modems may negotiate a small Ethernet frame size that prevents Linux from bringing up IPv6.
 Here's how to run IPv6 on cable modems with Linux.
 That page also explains the "unreachable" routes you see in the IPv6 routing table.